“This post may contain affiliate links. Please read my disclosure for more info.

 And the major companies like Verizon and AT&T want you to believe you should be doing it all with the latest iPhone.

-But just like the millions of people now cutting cable TV in favor of streaming, we now have phone options available where we can do the same things for a lot less money.
+But just like millions of people are discovering that cutting cable in favor of streaming can save thousands of dollars, we now have phone options available that can do the same things for a lot less money.

 You don’t need to spend $80-$100 a month per phone – on top of never-ending finance payments for a $1000 phone.